Arizona State University-West Valley logo

 Key Highlights

-• Offers a comprehensive undergraduate experience with an interdisciplinary focus in liberal arts, sciences, education, and business.
+• Designed with an interdisciplinary focus across liberal arts and sciences, education, and business.

 Timeline